 Prevalence of Alcohol and Drug Misuse Among Seafarers

-Data on substance abuse among seafarers is limited, but estimates suggest 10-30% of workplace accidents are alcohol-related.
-Problem drinkers face a 2-4 times higher accident risk.
-Illicit drug use, mostly occasional, affects about 5 percent of adults worldwide.
+The information on substance abuse among seafarers is scarce, but it is estimated that 10-30% of shipboard accidents are linked to alcohol.
+Individuals with drinking problems have a 2-4 times greater risk of accidents.
+Illicit drug use, which is mostly occasional, impacts about 5 percent of adults globally.

-The largest suppliers of seafarers in 2015 were:
+In 2015, the largest providers of seafarers were:

 China